ViewComponent/view_component/adr/0677-css-encapsulation.md

 ## Context

-_Note: Our motivation is generally in line with https://styled-components.com/docs/basics#motivation_

 At GitHub, we have a large amount of custom CSS that has become difficult to manage.
 More generally, writing CSS at scale is often fraught with pitfalls: it's all too easy to introduce visual regressions due to the global nature of the language.

 We've seen success in using [CSS-in-JS](https://www.youtube.com/watch?v=ull9iCMTGDE) with [Primer React](https://primer.style/components/), which is built with [Styled Components](https://styled-components.com).